For an orange or blood orange moist and flavorful cake, French traditional yogurt cake is definitely the good choice.

-I have always found orange cakes decorated with neatly arranged slices of orange absolutely gorgeous, without ever baking any though.
+I have always found orange cakes decorated with neatly arranged slices of orange absolutely gorgeous, without ever baking any thought.
 I recently finally decided to bake one but I wanted the recipe to come out with two ideas: a super soft and moist texture and orange slices that would be easy to cut, I mean I don’t want to smash my beautiful cake when I serve my family or guests just because orange slices would be difficult to cut and I might flatten the whole cake while trying to cut through.

-Therefore I decided to use a French classic cake recipe, gâteau au yaourt yogurt cake batter recipe and prepare the cake as I would do for an upside-down cake: topping fist, then the batter and flip the cake once baked.
+Therefore I decided to use a French classic cake recipe, gâteau au yaourt yogurt cake batter recipe, and prepare the cake as I would do for an upside-down cake: topping fist, then the batter and flip the cake once baked.
 As for orange slices topping, they are previously candied in an orange juice syrup.
-And

 Here is some information on the recipe

 - Oranges or blood oranges The recipe here is made with blood oranges, but you can make it with oranges of course.
 However, they are often larger, which is why I have given you the quantities in ml.

 - Organic As we use zests, preferably choose organic oranges.

 - Upside Down Cake The secret of this recipe is to lay parchment paper on the bottom of the pan and cover it with candied orange slices and a bit of reduced orange syrup.
 Once cooked and flipped on a plate, you will get this sublime cake.

 - Yogurt Cake I chose a yogurt cake batter because, in my opinion, it is lighter in texture and fluffier than a pound cake batter base for example.